BIM October 09, 2025

 Potential issues with outdated software

 Outdated clash detection software will not be at its most effective when locating and reporting on various clashes and other issues.
-On the other hand, outdated CAD/BIM software will not be able to provide detailed information for the clash detection process to find all of the clashes and other issues.
+On the other hand, outdated CAD/BIM software will not be able to provide information that is detailed enough for the clash detection process to find all of the clashes and other issues.
 Both of these issues lead to even more problems down the line, such as lower project realization effectiveness, greater risk during on-site construction, limited project collaboration, frequent issues with coordination, and many others.

 The market for clash detection software is vast and varied, so it is quite hard to list all of the options.
 However, we have made a list of 9 of the best-known participants in the market, which is provided below.
 At the same time, it would only be logical to provide the methodology used to choose these specific solutions.